Judges 4

 Heber the Kenite:

 Heber was part of a group that was connected to Israel through Moses’ father-in-law, Hobab.
-Though not fully Israelite, Heber had some shared heritage with them.
+Although not fully Israelite, Heber shared some heritage with them.
 His decision to separate himself from the Kenites was significant.
-The timing of this separation led to him reporting on Barak’s movements, which brought Sisera’s army into action.
+The timing of this separation led to him reporting on Barak’s movements, which prompted Sisera’s army to take action.
 It reminds us that even unexpected individuals can play a role in God’s bigger plan.

 So Sisera gathered together all his chariots, nine hundred chariots of iron: